Imraan-Hendricks/gulp-example/README.md

 ### `npm run compileJs`

-Compiles all javascript files located in the js directory by concatenating them into one file called main.js, which then gets minified and sent to the build folder.
+Compiles all javascript files located in the js directory by concatenating them into one file called main.js, transpiling es6+ into a backwards compatible version of javascript (es5) that can run in any browser, which then gets minified and sent to the build folder.

 ### `npm run compileSass`